 This is due to a rise in inward migration and available employment opportunities, with work recently being created for more than 7,000 people in Manchester and Liverpool alone.
 Cities in the North are seeing a huge rise in demand for affordable property.

-This is supported by a recent study carried out by BDRC Continental, that highlighted the North West as having the highest rental yields for HMOs at 6.7%, with the lowest being Central London at 4.8%.
+This is supported by a recent study carried out by BDRC Continental, that highlighted the North West as having the highest rental yields for HMOs at 6.7 percent, with the lowest being Central London at 4.8 percent.

 Investors have caught on, with Manchester now overtaking London as the number one city for international investment.